 The SBA does not require a bank to collateralize a loan with a personal residence to meet the

-“fully secured” definition when the equity in the residence is less than 25 percent of the property’s fair market value.
+“fully secured” is defined when the equity in the residence is less than 25 percent of the property’s fair market value.

 2. When Does the Bank Liquidate SBA Loan Collateral?

 If your business defaults on the SBA loan, the lender bank must liquidate all collateral that has "Recoverable Value".
-With regard to real property collateral, if the Recoverable Value of an individual parcel is $10,000 or more, it must be liquidated unless there is a documented compelling reason for not doing so.
+Concerning real property collateral, if the Recoverable Value of an individual parcel is $10,000 or more, it must be liquidated unless there is a documented compelling reason for not doing so.

 3. How Do SBA Standards Apply to Personal Homes?

-Unless you have engaged in fraud, misrepresentation or other financial misconduct, a good faith effort on the part of the lender should be made to reach an agreement covering release of the SBA lien for consideration and compromise of your liability for the SBA loan balance prior to initiating a foreclosure action against your primary residence.
-Documentation showing that a bank has complied with applicable state or federal laws requiring mortgage lenders to work with home owners prior to foreclosure will be considered evidence that a bank has made a good faith effort to meet this requirement.
+Unless you have engaged in fraud, misrepresentation, or other financial misconduct, a good faith effort on the part of the lender should be made to reach an agreement covering the release of the SBA lien for consideration and compromise of your liability for the SBA loan balance before initiating a foreclosure action against your primary residence.
+Documentation showing that a bank has complied with applicable state or federal laws requiring mortgage lenders to work with homeowners before foreclosure will be considered evidence that a bank has made a good-faith effort to meet this requirement.
 So all is not lost if you have an SBA lien on your property.

 4. How Can I Save My House?